Jasperabez/TrackerBoi/_posts/2020-2-11-Decoupling-video-stream-with-iframe.md

 ---
 layout: post
-title: Decoupling video stream with iframe
+title: Decoupling Video Stream with iFrame
 ---

 While adding video stream to our simple web server, we realized an issue.